How to Get Cheap Winter Flights in 2022

-What are the cheapest days to fly in 2021?
+What are the cheapest days to fly?

 Contrary to popular belief, the day of the week that you’re actually traveling on matters much more for price than the day of the week that you buy the ticket.
 Tickets are typically cheaper if you fly on a weekday (particularly Tuesdays and Wednesdays) than on weekends.
 Of course, early morning flights or “red-eye” flights (overnight flights) are usually a lot cheaper as well.
 Flying on a holiday itself (i.e. flying on December 25), will typically be significantly cheaper than the dates surrounding it.